"Quality is at the heart of what we do"

 What to compare (a simple checklist)

-A good music program isn’t just about having a teacher.
-It’s about having a system that makes learning predictable and enjoyable.
-Use the checklist below to compare any option you’re considering.
+A good music program is not just about having a teacher.
+It's about having a system that makes learning predictable and enjoyable.
+Use the checklist below to compare any option you're considering.

 • Teacher quality: qualifications, experience, and how teachers are supervised